Dialpad vs. RingCentral

 Do I need all three platforms?

-Not necessarily, but each covers a different need.
-If you only need a phone system and messaging, Dialpad or RingCentral alone will work.
+Not necessarily, but the need depends on your GTM motion.
+If you only need a phone system and internal messaging, Dialpad or RingCentral alone will work.

-If your sales team also needs to know which accounts are in-market, what context matters for each conversation, and how to prioritize outreach, adding ZoomInfo provides that intelligence layer.
-Many B2B sales organizations use a communications platform alongside ZoomInfo because the combination drives measurably better outcomes than either category alone.
+If your sales team also needs to know which accounts are in-market, what context matters for each conversation, and how to prioritize outreach across a full territory, adding ZoomInfo provides the intelligence layer that neither communications platform offers.
+Most B2B sales organizations operating above a basic transactional motion use a communications platform alongside a GTM intelligence platform because the combination drives measurably better outcomes than either category alone.

 How helpful was this article?